api-platform/docs/client-generator/react.md

 The easiest way to get started is to install [the API Platform distribution](../distribution/index.md).
-It contains the React Client Generator, all dependencies it needs, a Progressive Web App skeleton generated with Create React App, a development Docker container to serve the webapp, and all the API Platform components you may need, including an API server supporting Hydra.
+It contains the React Client Generator, all dependencies it needs, a Progressive Web App skeleton generated with Create React App, a development Docker container to serve the web app, and all the API Platform components you may need, including an API server supporting Hydra.

 If you use API Platform, jump to the next section!